-This time we’re going to discuss a current machine learning competion on kaggle.
-In this competition, you’re challenged to build a multi-headed model that’s capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate.
+This time we’re going to discuss a current machine learning completion on kaggle.
+In this competition, you’re challenged to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
 You’ll be using a dataset of comments from Wikipedia’s talk page edits.
-I will show you how to create a strong baseline based on fasttext using python and keras.
+I will show you how to create a strong baseline using python and keras.

 import pandas as pd